-Oftentimes, a wildflower meadow can be a lovely addition to a Southwest Montana home.
+Oftentimes, a wildflower meadow can be a lovely addition to a Montana home.
 They can help bridge the gap between the natural landscape and the property landscape in a way that creates a seamless transition.

 Whenever considering or getting started with a landscape design project, it always makes sense to think about the back-end or the big picture.